A brief history of the band plus

 gaining a fabulous 8th place, a fine achievement as the band were the lowest ranked in the contest.

-In 2018, appoints Chris Bearman as resident conductor, and gains the services of Richard Ward as MD
+In 2018, Chris Bearman is appointed as Resident Conductor, and with services of Richard Ward as

-The band are the current holders of the London & Southern Counties region championship contest and
+The band competes annually at the London & Southern Counties region championship contest and have

-have now won this contest 14 times in total.
+now won this contest 14 times in total.
+The winners and runner-up qualify for the final held at the Royal

-The band competes in several other main contests in the year that take us across the country to contests
+The band competes in other contests in the year that take us across the country to contests at

-at Skegness, Stevenage, Blackpool, and Kettering.
-We also enter the English National contest as
+Skegness, Stevenage, Blackpool, and Kettering for the English National contest.

 When the stage adaptation of the film 'Brassed Off' came to London at the Olivier Stage at The National